wen1112/SinProVirP-v1.0/README.md

 ## About parameters
-+ If you want to adjust the parameters about VCP pipeline used, you could change the 'config.yaml' file.
++ If you want to adjust the parameters about SinProVirP pipeline used, you could change the 'config.yaml' file.
 ```
 # The value setting
 threads: 8 # see usage instructions - can increase if you have more threads available
 IDENTITY: 90 # diamond balst used identity
 COVERAGE: 80 # diamond balst used coverage
-MARKER_COVERAGE: 0.7 # VCP profiling used marker coverage
+MARKER_COVERAGE: 0.7 # SinProVirP profiling used marker coverage
-MARKER_RATIO: 0.5 # VCP profiling used marker ratio
+MARKER_RATIO: 0.5 # SinProVirP profiling used marker ratio
 ```

 ## DCS Cloud avaliable